CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 ---
 title: WORSHIP
-date: June 5, 2022 10:00 AM
+date: June 12, 2022 10:00 AM
 layout: event
 location: 218 Overhulse Road NW Olympia WA
 map_link: https://goo.gl/maps/FykeCyepBDwUDmeF7
-banner_image: /images/uploads/graphic060522.jpeg
+banner_image: /images/uploads/061222.jpg
 priority: true
 ---
-June 5, 2022, at 10 AM**,** the Cornerstone church family will offer hybrid worship in the SANCTUARY and via ZOOM.
+June 12, 2022, at 10 AM**,** the Cornerstone church family will offer hybrid worship in the SANCTUARY and via ZOOM.

-Scripture Reading: John 14:15-21; Acts 2:1-4;14-17a
+Scripture Reading: Joel 2:1-11

-Sermon: Guest speaker from Union Gospel Mission
+Time of Sharing

 As a Matthew 25 church, Cornerstone Cares about God's people in each walk of life and seeks to support vibrant ministries that help us eradicate systemic poverty and dismantle structural racism.